Home>Academics>Master Programs>Sciences Po Law School Clinic

 The Law School Clinics are selective one-year long courses, offered to some Sciences Po students including certain PSIA programs.
 These selective programs provide valuable practical experience in the chosen field of study.

-The application occurs from 3 June to 17 June 2024 (by noon Paris time) for the 2024-2025 academic year.
+The application occurs from 2 June to 16 June 2025 (by noon Paris time) for the 2025-2026 academic year.
 The results will be announced in the beginning of July before the academic registration.
-After the start of the Fall 2024 semester, no further applications or course enrollments will be accepted.

-An online information session will be organized on 31 May 2024 at 1 pm (Paris time), admitted students at PSIA will receive an invitation with a zoom link.
+An online information session will be organized on 28 May 2025 at 2 pm (Paris time), admitted PSIA students will receive an invitation with a zoom link.

 Rules